shannonmoeller/run-headless/readme.md

 #### `.then()` and `.catch()`

 `Runner` is a thenable and awaitable [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.
-It resolves when execution has finished and the browser is closed.
+It resolves when the browser is closed.

 ### Runner Properties